By Andy Burrows

 A “value driver tree” is a chain of consequences.
 This leads to that, which leads to something else, which leads to business performance and value.
 Each of the steps is a value driver because it leads eventually to increased business value.

 You will notice in the caption on the picture that I normally call it a “performance driver tree”, rather than a value driver tree.
-That’s because my normally terminology is in terms of performance.
+That’s because my usual terminology is in terms of performance.

 I tend to point out that “performance” is a word that does not have a definition that will exactly fit every organisation.
 Performance is defined by the vision and objectives of the owners of the business or organisation.
 Whereas “value” is a more specific term referring to monetary assets.